frycjiri/webdriver-downloader/README.md

 > Work in progress

-Node.js library for automatic downloading of selected versions (or latest) of opera/chrome/firefox drivers.
+Node.js library for automatic downloading of selected versions (or latest) for opera/chrome/firefox drivers.

 ## How to use